Kick Bad Guys Out! Conditionally Activated Anomaly Detection in Federated Learning with Zero-Knowledge Proof Verification: Problem Setting

 \subsection{Preliminaries}

-\textbf{Federated Learning. } Federated learning~\citep{mcmahan2017communication} enables training models across decentralized devices without centralizing the local data.
-This technique is particularly beneficial when dealing with sensitive information, as it allows data to remain on its original device.
+\textbf{Federated Learning (FL). } FL~\cite{mcmahan2017communication} enables training machine learning models across decentralized devices using their local data.
+Instead of centralizing data on a single server, FL brings the model to the data, allowing training to be performed locally on each client.
+FL is particularly beneficial when dealing with sensitive data, as the raw data never leaves the local devices during the training process.

-\textbf{Krum.} Krum~\citep{krum} is a well-known distance-based anomaly detection method in distributed learning.
-In each FL training round, the server selects one local model that deviates less from the majority based on their pairwise distances.
-Such a local model is the most likely to be benign and thus is accepted as the global model of the current round.
-An optimization of Krum is $m$-Krum~\citep{krum} that selects $m$ local models, instead of one, when aggregating local models.
-Algorithms for Krum and $m$-Krum are shown in Algorithm~\ref{alg: krum} in Appendix~\ref{sec:krum_algo}.
+\textbf{Krum.} Krum and $m$-Krum select $m$ ($m$ is one in Krum) local models that deviate less from the majority based on their pairwise distances for aggregation, as such local models are more likely to be benign.
+Given that there are $f$ byzantine clients among $L$ clients that participate in each FL iteration, Krum selects one model that is the most likely to be benign as the global model.
+To do so, Krum computes a score for each model $\mathbf{w}_i$, denoted as $\mathcal{S}_K(\mathbf{w}_i)$, using $L-f-2$ local models that are ``closest'' to $\mathbf{w}_i$, and selects the local model with the minimum score to represent the aggregation result.
+For each local model $\mathbf{w}_i$, suppose $C_i^{\mathcal{N}}$ is the set of the $L-f-2$ local models that are closest to $\mathbf{w}_i$, then $\mathcal{S}_K(\mathbf{w}_i)$ is computed by $\mathcal{S}_K(\mathbf{w}_i)=\displaystyle\sum_{j \in \mathcal{C}_i} ||\mathbf{w}_i-\mathbf{w}_j||^2.$ The optimization, $m$-Krum~\cite{krum}, selects $m$ local models ($m> 1$) in aggregation.
+The algorithm for Krum and $m$-Krum is summarized in Algorithm~\ref{alg:krum}.

-\textbf{Three-Sigma Rule.} Three-sigma Rule~\cite{three_sigma} is an empirical rule and has been utilized in anomaly detection in data management~\cite{han2019iterative}.
-It states that almost all of the population lies within three standard deviations of the mean in normal distributions, where the percentage of values within one, two, and three standard deviations of the mean are 68\%, 95\%, and 99.7\%, respectively.
-This rule can be widely applied in real-world applications, as normal distributions are consistent with real-world data distributions~\citep{lyon2020normal}.
-Moreover, when the data are not normally distributed, we can transform the distribution to a normal distribution \citep{aoki1950stability, osborne2010improving,sakia1992box, weisberg2001yeo}.
+\textbf{3$\sigma$ Rule.} The 3$\sigma$ rule~\cite{three_sigma} is an empirical rule that is commonly used in anomaly detection~\cite{han2019iterative}.
+It states that approximately 68\%, 95\%, and 99.7\% of data values lie within one, two, and three standard deviations from the mean, respectively, under a normal distribution; see \cref{fig:3sigma}.
+This rule is broadly applicable in practical settings, as many data distributions approximate normality~\cite{lyon2014normal}.
+Even when the data is not normally distributed, we can apply transformation to approximate the data to normal distributions~\cite{aoki1950stability, osborne2010improving, sakia1992box, weisberg2001yeo}.